RodrigoSC/LocationTracker/Readme.md

 ## Approach

-**The approach used in this version does not work!**
+This version sets a background timer that will warn the use that it's time to save the position.
+This is the only way to get the GPS going and get some proper location.

-This version stores the position store on the device every 5 minutes.
-This does not work because the GPS location on the device is not updated unless an activity is started or there is a synch with the mobile phone.
+The location is stored in `Storage` and can be accessed via the "Export" menu option.
+This will dump the coordinates on a log file that can later be turned into a `gpx` file by using `gpxBuilder`.